keep-network/tbtc-website/src/pages/privacy-policy/index.md

 ## 12. Your California Privacy Rights <a id="YourCaliforniaPrivacyRights"></a>

 If you are a California resident, California law may provide you with additional rights regarding our use of your personal information.
-To learn more about your California privacy rights, you can view our Privacy Notice for California Residents [provide link to California Privacy Notice].
+To learn more about your California privacy rights, you can view our [Privacy Notice for California Residents](/california-privacy-notice).

 ## 13. Changes to Our Privacy Policy <a id="ChangesToOurPrivacyPolicy"></a>